-When retrocalcaneus bursitis exists at the same time as Achilles tendonitis in the same leg, this is known as Haglund’s Syndrome.
-Both these conditions need to be treated in order to recover from Haglund's syndrome.
-Heel pain, tenderness and swelling are the main symptoms.
-We explain the symptoms and possible treatment options available.
+When retrocalcaneal bursitis exists at the same time as Achilles tendonitis in the same leg, this is known as Haglund’s Syndrome.
+Both these conditions need to be treated in order to recover.
+Heel pain, tenderness, and swelling are the main symptoms.

-Over time a bony growth can appear at the back of the heel bone.
-This growth is called an exostosis (a benign cartilaginous growth) and is known as Haglund’s deformity.
+Over time a bony growth can appear at the back of the heel bone, called an exostosis (a benign cartilaginous growth).
+Another name for this is Haglund’s deformity.

-An initial period of rest, cold therapy and anti-inflammatory medications is usually recommended.
+We recommend rest, cold therapy, and anti-inflammatory medications.
 Gently stretching the calf muscles should help.
-Wearing a calf raise on a temporary basis can help ease the strain on the tendon.
+Wearing a heel raise on a temporary basis can help ease the strain on the tendon.

 Calf muscle stretches

 Calf strain exercises should be pain-free.
 Do not do this exercise if you have any pain.
 It is important to allow your muscle to heal before you start stretching them.

 - To stretch the big gastrocnemius muscle your back leg must be kept straight

 - Stand with the leg to be stretched at the back and hands on a wall at shoulder height